 It is a woodland open to the public every day.

-It is a fresh way of working with the local community to create a better environment, provide employment training and a career building initiative.
+Raincliffe Woods represent a fresh way of working with the local community to create a better environment, provide employment training and a career building initiative.

-It is also a business; a social enterprise that offers training in the form of apprenticeships, education and mentoring to create sustainable longterm management of the woods and a place accessible to all.
+We are also a business; a social enterprise that offers training in the form of apprenticeships, education and mentoring to create sustainable longterm management of the woods and a place accessible to all.

-Raincliffe Wood Community Enterprise (RWCE) was established in April 2015 with a mandate from Scarborough Borough Council (the owners of the Woodland) to take over the management of this important landscape feature overlooking Scarborough which includes Forge Valley, Raincliffe and Row Brow Woods, all of which is either a Site of Special Scientific Interest (SSSI) or a Protected Ancient Woodland Site (PAWS) or both, and is situated within the North York Moors National Park.
+Raincliffe Wood Community Enterprise Community Interest Company (RWCE) was established in April 2015 with a mandate from Scarborough Borough Council (the owners of the Woodland) to take over the management of this important landscape which overlooks Scarborough and includes Forge Valley, Raincliffe and Row Brow Woods, all of which is either a Site of Special Scientific Interest (SSSI) or a Protected Ancient Woodland Site (PAWS) or both, and is situated within the North York Moors National Park.

 The Rules and Regulations, through which the RWCE operates are explained in the Articles of Association and other supporting Appendices.

-Scarborough Borough Council chose RWCE to undertake the management of the woods, initially under a licence to manage the woodland and to organise events, and subsequently to be responsible for virtually the entire management by way of a 25 year lease.
+Scarborough Borough Council chose RWCE to undertake the management of the woods, initially under a licence to manage the woodland and to organise events, and subsequently to be responsible for virtually the entire management by way of a 30 year lease.

 It is a privilege to care for an important landscape, but this brings with it great responsibilities, and to that end RWCE decided to partner the woodland management with the Woodland Trust, the pre-eminent woodland charity.